SwiichyCode/nextjs-clerk-stripe-integration/README.md

-# Next.js 15 Enterprise Starter Template
+# Next.js 15 Enterprise Starter Template (🚧 Under Construction 🚧)

 A production-ready Next.js 15 template for building scalable SaaS applications, following hexagonal architecture principles.

+> ⚠️ **Note**: This project is actively under development.
+Core features are being implemented and documented.
+Feel
+> free > to star and watch for updates!

 ## 🚀 Features